iSHAREScheme/Documentation/introduction/upgrade.rst

 In terms of APIs from Scheme Owner to Satellite following is the status of their changes:

-* /connect/token -- no change
+* */connect/token* -- no change
-* /capabiltiies  -- no change
+* */capabilities* -- no change
-* /parties -- updated with new additional information. **Certifications** attribute is renamed to **roles**.
-For more details :ref: `Refer to API spec <refParties>`
+* */parties* -- updated with new additional information. **Certifications** attribute is renamed to **roles**.
+For more details :ref:`Refer to API spec <refParties>_`
-* /party -- is removed as per the deprication warning.
+* */party* -- is removed as per the deprication warning.
 The same functionality is available in /parties endpoint
-* /trusted-list -- no change
+* */trusted-list* -- no change
-* /versions -- no change
+* */versions* -- no change
-* /dataspaces -- new endpoint listing all the registered Data Spaces details. :ref: `Refer the API spec <refDataspaces>`_.
+* */dataspaces* -- new endpoint listing all the registered Data Spaces details. :ref:`Refer the API spec <refDataspaces>`_.
-* /ep_creation -- new endpoint allowing satellites to create an Entitled Party programatically via API based on their validation and proof from certified Identity Provider.
+* */ep_creation* -- new endpoint allowing satellites to create an Entitled Party programatically via API based on their validation and proof from certified Identity Provider.
 Note, this API is only for creating Entitled Party without PKI certificate

 Migrating to new backend
 ~~~~~~~~~~~~~~~~~~~~~~~~